jeannefukumaru/rf-scratch/nbs/2018-10-29_iteration01/notes.md

 # Feature Engineering

-- dropped columns with too many
+- dropped columns with too many missing values

+- changed string/categorical values with `LabelEncoder`

 - To go down the data-rabbit hole ('dabbit-hole'), lots of ways of handling missing data.